Skip to content

 Berlin demands a stable silhouette.

-That's why the boxy cut makes perfect sense here:
+This is why the boxy cut makes perfect sense here:

-• Right volume
+• Straight volume

 • Clear structure